- As expected, using a Firefox VPN extension keeps your identity private on the the Internet.

-If you’re at least slightly interested in what Windscribe – Free VPN and Ad Blocker has to offer, make sure to check it out, here.
+If you’re at least slightly interested in what Windscribe – Free VPN and Ad Blocker has to offer, make sure to check it out.

-The difference between paid and free version is, sadly, noticeable.
+The difference between paid and free versions is, sadly, noticeable.
 The bandwidth speed is quite slow for the free version and you’ll have only 4 locations at your disposal.

 These are the best features of Browsec VPN: